lacework/terraform-provider-lacework/website/docs/r/alert_profile.html.markdown

 # lacework\_alert\_profile

-Use this resource to create a Lacework Alert Profile in order map query results to events and form event descriptions.
+Use this resource to create a Lacework Alert Profile in order to map query results to events and form event descriptions.

 ## Example Usage